2020 Award Recipients

 Metro Ontario supported Feed Ontario’s COVID-19 Emergency Food Box Program and with Metro’s support, the program got off the ground and running in record time.
 More than 8.2 million days’ worth of food was distributed in the first few months of the pandemic.
 Metro’s donation provided the equivalent of 700,000 meals plus snacks.
 Metro has encouraged supporting local suppliers and they encouraged their suppliers to donate as well.

-More about the 2020 Outstanding Foundation, The Barrett Family Foundation:
+Outstanding Foundation: The Barrett Family Foundation

 The Barrett Family Foundation is a leader in providing educational opportunities to Canadians.
 In 2018, they announced a $10M investment in Humber, the largest private donation in the college’s history.
 The donation supported development and operation of the Barrett Center for Technology Innovation.

 In October 2020, they donated $10M to the Rideau Hall Foundation to support nation building work, connecting people, causes and organizations that share a common commitment to a better Canada for all.

 They also recently announced a gift of $3.875M to the TSO, to support their Education & Community Engagement programs.

 The Barrett Family Foundation has made leadership gifts to the University of Guelph, Trillium Health, World Vision Canada and TVO.

 Mo Davies Small Organization for Excellence in Fundraising: Future Possibilities for Kids (FPK)

 Future Possibilities for Kids (FPK) is a small-and-mighty (the words of the nominator) organization that believes in the power of fundraising to support their mission.
 FPK supports children in leading community service projects about issues they care about, with the coaching support of kind and caring adult volunteers and staff.